What’s the Average California Real Estate Commission Rate?

 The key is finding a quality agent who provides the highest amount of value for their commission fee.
 In fact, our transaction data shows that the top 5% of agents in California sell homes for as much as 10% more than the average agent.

-HomeLight can connect you with top California agents with experience tailored to your needs.
+HomeLight can connect you with top California agents who have experience tailored to your needs.
 Whenever you’re ready to get started, HomeLight would be happy to put your commission worries to rest by introducing you to several agents in your area who are well worth it.

 California commissions are negotiable.
 However, “At the end of the day, you really get what you pay for,” Medford concludes.
 “Those sellers who lowball listing agents to save some money are being penny wise and pound foolish.”